Birkbeck2/ma-project-adeledsg/README.md

 Be Wild, though inspired by the real events of the great migrations, is a short fictional narrative that explores themes of growth and belongings.
 By mirroring the journey of a young wildebeest with the transition from childhood to adulthood incorporating animations and interactivity, this story aims to engage young readers, allowing them to learn and connect with these experiences.

-The website can be found at:
+The website can be found at: https://birkbeck2.github.io/ma-project-adeledsg/

 This interactive story was made in the context of a homework assignment and is not for commercial use.
 It is submitted along a report via Turnitin.
+For best experience, visualise the project on a large screen (above 1024px), i.e. destkop or tablet in landscape mode.

 ## File content
 The following files are used for the story: